JSchutza/Remind_Me/README.md

 -----------
 # React Components
 - ## AboutMe
+- Displays information about who I am.

 - ## CloseModalButton
+- Reusable component that allows users to click on a close button that will close the ReactModal component.

 - ## CreateNotebookForm
+- Form component used to create a logged in users notebooks.

 - ## DeleteNotebook
+- Button component used to delete a notebook by its id.

 - ## DropDownArrow
+- Reusable component that allows users to view specific note information while on a notebook.

 - ## Editor
+- Reusable component that gives the user the ability to create and edit notes, as well as markdown parsing support.

 - ## EditorNav
+- Reusable component that will add markdown tags into the users note when they are editing or creating a note.

 - ## Error
+- Reusable component that will display backend validation errors when they occur.

 - ## Footer
+- Component to display personal information drop down.

 - ## Home
+- Component to display the splash page for the application.
+Includes the Editor component so that unauthenticated users can play with the editor.

 - ## LoginForm
+- Form component that allows previous users to login to their account.

 - ## MainRouter
+- Component that sets up all of the authenticated routes and unauthenticated routes based on if a user is currently logged in or not.

 - ## NavBar
+- Component that dynamically changes based on if a user is authenticated or not.

 - ## NotebooksPage
+- Component that shows all of a logged in users notebooks, and links to each notebook.

 - ## NotebookViewer
+- Component that allows a user to view a specific notbook and its associated data.

 - ## Profile
+- Component that displays an authenticated user their personal account information.

 - ## ReadMe
+- Component that takes a markdown file in as a readable stream and parses its markdown into viewable html.

 - ## SignupForm
+- Component that allows an unauthenticated user to create a new account.

 - ## UpdateNotebook
+- Reusable component that allows a authenticated user to update a previous notebook.

 - ## UpdateNotebookForm
+- Specific component for updating a notebook.
+Used within the UpdateNotebook component.

 - ## UpdateUserForm
+- Component that allows an authenticated user to update their user account.

 -----------
 # Redux Store
 - ## userReducer